-Adeyemi A Abati has completed his MBBS in 2004 at Obafemi Awolowo University Teaching Hospital IIe-Ife Nigeria, he was trained at the Department of Infectious Diseases during his residency and he provided several superior care and consultation that resulted in overall improvement of department patient's satisfaction Quotient.
-He focused on patient's treatment and re-evaluated several methods of therapy management dependent on infection types tailored to patient's individual patient history and efficacy of previous treatments.
-He completed is Master's degree in Public Health at the same institution.
-He has been practicing in Department of Infectious Disease at Lagos University Teaching Hospital, one of the top three infection disease hospital in Nigeria and also doing his PhD at the moment.
-He holds certifications from Nigerian Board of Internal Medicine for Hematology and Infectious Disease and also awarded the Ward of the Developing Leader in Medicine from Nigerian Medical Association, in 2010 for his excellent contribution towards the general treatment reduction of infectious disease in Nigeria prohealthInitlative@yahoo.com
+Adeyemi Abati completed is MBBS in 2004 at Obafemi Awolowo University teaching hospital ile -ife Nigeria, he was trained at the department of inectious diseases during is residency and he provided several superior care and consultaion that resulted in overall improvement of department patient's satisfaction quotient.
+He focused on patient's treatment and re-evaluated several methods of therapy management dependant on infection types tailored to patient's individual patient history and efficacy of previous treatments.
+He completed is master degree in public health at the same institution.
+Adeyemi Abati has been practicing in department of infectious disease at Lagos University teaching hospital, one of the top tree infection disease hospital in Nigeria and also doing his Ph.D at the moment .he holds certifications from Nigerian board of internal medicine for hematology and infectious disease and also awarded the ward of the developing leader in medicine from Nigerian medical association in 2010 for his excellent contribution towards the general treatment reduction of infectious disease in Nigeria.

+abati_adeyemi@yahoo.com